-With regard to the outlook, although sluggishness is expected to remain in exports and production for some time, Japan's economy is likely to expand moderately thereafter.
+With regard to the outlook, Japan's economy is likely to turn to a moderate expansion.
 Domestic demand is likely to follow an uptrend, with a virtuous cycle from income to spending being maintained in both the corporate and household sectors, on the back of highly accommodative financial conditions and fiscal spending through the government's large-scale stimulus measures.
 Business fixed investment is likely to maintain its moderate increasing trend, supported by accommodative financial conditions, heightened growth expectations, and increases in Olympic Games-related demand.
-Private consumption is expected to increase moderately as employee income continues to improve.
+Private consumption is expected to continue increasing moderately as employee income continues to improve.
 Public investment is projected to increase through fiscal 2017, due mainly to the positive effects resulting from a set of stimulus measures, and thereafter remain at a relatively high level with Olympic Games-related demand.
-Meanwhile, although overseas economies are projected to remain slightly subdued for some time, they are expected to gradually increase their growth rates as advanced economies continue growing steadily and emerging economies move out of their deceleration phase, on the back of the steady growth in advanced economies and the effects of policy measures taken by emerging economies.
-Against this background, exports are expected to start increasing moderately.
+Meanwhile, the growth rates of overseas economies are expected to increase moderately as advanced economies continue growing steadily and a recovery in emerging economies takes hold gradually on the back of the steady growth in advanced economies and the effects of policy measures taken by emerging economies.
+Exports are expected to follow a moderate increasing trend on the back of the improvement in overseas economies.

-Reflecting this outlook, Japan's economy is likely to continue growing at a pace above its potential through the projection period -- that is, through fiscal 2018.2 Comparing the current projections with the previous ones, the projected growth rates are more or less unchanged.
+Reflecting this outlook, Japan's economy is likely to continue growing at a pace above its potential through the projection period -- that is, through fiscal 2018.
+Comparing the current projections with the previous ones, the projected growth rates are somewhat higher, mainly reflecting improvement in overseas economies and the yen's depreciation, in addition to an upward revision to the GDP due to the comprehensive revision to GDP statistics.

 Looking at the financial conditions assumed in the above outlook, short- and long-term real interest rates are expected to be in negative territory through the projection period as the Bank pursues "QQE with Yield Curve Control."
 Financial institutions' proactive lending attitudes as well as favorable conditions for corporate bonds and CP issuance are both likely to be maintained and support firms' and households' activities from the financial side.
 Thus, financial conditions are likely to remain highly accommodative.
-4

-The potential growth rate is expected to follow a moderate uptrend through the projection period against the backdrop of the following: progress in implementation of the government's growth strategy, including regulatory and institutional reforms; an increase in labor participation by women and the elderly under such strategy; firms' continued efforts toward improving productivity and discovering potential domestic and external demand;
+The potential growth rate is expected to follow a moderate uptrend through the projection period against the backdrop of the following: progress in implementation of the government's growth strategy, including regulatory and institutional reforms; an increase in labor participation by women and the elderly under such strategy; firms' continued efforts toward improving productivity and discovering potential domestic and external demand; and steady progress in overcoming of deflation.
+Along with this, the natural rate of interest is projected to rise, thereby enhancing monetary easing effects.

-2 Japan's potential growth rate is estimated to be in the range of 0.0-0.5 percent under a specific methodology.
+&lt;sup>2 Under a specific methodology, Japan's potential growth rate is estimated to be around 0.5 percent, revised upward from being in the range of 0.0-0.5 percent due to the comprehensive revision to GDP statistics.
 However, the estimate of the potential growth rate varies depending on the methodologies employed and could be revised as the sample period becomes longer over time.
 Thus, it should be regarded as being subject to a considerable margin of error.

-3 Individual Policy Board members make their forecasts taking into account the effects of past policy decisions and with reference to views incorporated in financial markets regarding future policy.
+&lt;sup>3 Individual Policy Board members make their forecasts taking into account the effects of past policy decisions and with reference to views incorporated in financial markets regarding future policy.
 Specifically, each Policy Board member makes an assumption about the future path of short-and long-term interest rates based on their market rates, with the difference in the outlook for prices between that presented in the Outlook for Economic Activity and Prices (Outlook Report) and that of market participants in mind.